Which is better: React or Angular? What are the advantages of React over Angular and vice versa? When to use Angular and React in particular projects?

 Angular and React are supported by many additional applications and tools that extend their functionality.

-As shown, the difference between salaries of Angular and React developers is not huge.
+As shown, the difference between the salaries of React developers and Angular developers is not huge.
 But the difference between the developers’ salaries in different countries is significant.
-In the United States and Canada, specialists earn, on average, from 80 to 120 thousand dollars.
-In Europe, the figure is in the range of 50 to 75 thousand, whereas in India, the salary is 9-10 thousand.
+In the United States and Canada, specialists earn up to 120 thousand dollars.
+In Europe, the figure is in the range of 40 to 68 thousand, whereas in India, the salary is 12-14 thousand.

 Advantages of Angular